 How It Works

-Within Casbin, access control models are represented as CONF files structured around the PERM metamodel (Policy, Effect, Request, Matchers).
-Changing your project's authorization mechanism is as straightforward as updating a configuration file.
-You can build custom access control models by mixing and matching available components—for example, combining RBAC roles with ABAC attributes in a single model that operates on one policy rule set.
+In Casbin, access control is expressed as CONF files based on the PERM metamodel (Policy, Effect, Request, Matchers).
+Changing how authorization works in your project is a matter of editing a configuration file.
+You can build custom models by combining components—for example, RBAC roles with ABAC attributes in a single model and policy set.

-The PERM model consists of four core elements: Policy, Effect, Request, and Matchers.
-These components work together to define how resources and users interact.
+The PERM model has four parts: Request, Policy, Effect, and Matchers.
+Together they define how users and resources interact.

 Request

-This definition establishes both the parameter names and their sequence as expected by the access control matching function.
+This sets the parameter names and their order for the matching logic.

 Policy

-Note: When eft (policy result) isn't included in the definition, the result field in policy files is ignored, and matching policies default to "allow".
+When eft (policy effect) is omitted from the definition, the effect field in the policy file is ignored and matching policies are treated as "allow".

 Matcher